kwpark-dev/IronHeart/README.md

 <img src="images/ddpg/Hopper-v5_gam_099.jpg" alt="Performance Test" width="700"/>

-On the other hand, the rest of the environments deliver unstable behaviors.
-First of all, critic loss of each env collapses in the middle of the training.
-Though mean and min keep growing, due to instability, values are significantly underestimated (or overestimated) according to the bias plot.
+On the other hand, the rest of the environments deliver (tooooo) unstable behaviors.
+Critic loss of each env collapses in the middle of the training:it cannot estimate the values properly.
+This fact implies, the critic deceives the actor that belives make a best decision-making.

-### Observations
+### Discussion
-1. Overestimation (but it is unclear to check)
-2. Learning instability
-3. Suboptimal
+DDPG needs well-tuned hyper-paarameters as well as a couple of training tricks such that

+1. Gradient clipping
+2. Prioritized replay buffer & fill the buffer before starting training
+3. Layer normalization (like batchnorm, layernorm, etc)

+to stabilize the learning procedure.
+Along with learning instability, overestimation is another main defect of DDPG.
+Then, what are the lessons from DDPG approach?
+In my opinion, we should look at

+1. Data distribution in the replay buffer
+2. Statistical meaning of "parsing trajectories"

+In case 2, critic samples data points with batch size and each of them belongs to different (or same) sequences that is generated from old policies.
+Target critic might not be safe enough to guard against the variance coming from policy discrepancy.
+Well, it needs more analytic investigation.

 ## Twin Delayed Deep Deterministic Policy Gradient (TD3)